orizens/orizens.com/src/pages/blog/2017-10-27-decluttering-angular-components-the-proxy-pattern.md

 ## Beyond: The Proxy to the app's proxies

 The Proxy pattern goes beyond a single component.
-The same pattern (problem) carries through to the entire app - the &#8220;**NowPlaylistService**&#8220;, the &#8220;**AppPlayerService**" and other services are in use in several components around the application.
+The same pattern (problem) carries through to the entire app - the "**NowPlaylistService**", the "**AppPlayerService**" and other services are in use in several components around the application.

-I.e, the &#8220;**playVideo**" functionality is a core action in Echoes Player.
+I.e, the "**playVideo**" functionality is a core action in Echoes Player.
 The method used in the playlistProxy eventually dispatch two actions:

 ```typescript
 playVideo(media: GoogleApiYouTubeVideoResource) {